Now is a great time to discuss tax deductions – especially those deductions often missed by taxpayers like you.

 1. Tax agent fees are also a tax deduction

 Did you use Etax.com.au or another tax agent to prepare and lodge your tax return last year?
 If you did, then you can claim the amount you paid last year – on this year’s return.
-On your tax return, simply put the amount you paid in 2015 into section D10 – “Cost of Managing Tax Affairs”.
+On your tax return, simply put the amount you paid last year into the “Cost of Managing Tax Affairs” section.
 The fees you pay for tax return help are always tax deductible.

 2. Union/Membership fees are tax deductible

-Are you part of a union?
-How about a membership body related to your profession?
-If you pay work-related union or membership fees you can claim the total cost of these fees.
+Many people ask us: “are union fees tax deductible?”
+The answer is yes.
+If you pay work-related union or membership fees, you can claim the total cost of these fees.

-People who use their personal car for work-related reasons, apart from driving to and from work, can usually claim fuel and maintenance costs as a tax deduction.
-As of 2016, these claiming methods have changed – you can either use a 12 week logbook (which generates numbers you can re-use for 5 years!) or the cents per kilometre method.
+If you are required to use your personal car for work-related reasons, apart from driving to and from work, you can usually claim fuel and maintenance costs as a tax deduction.
+There are two methods for calculating this deduction – you can either keep a 12 week logbook (which generates numbers you can re-use for 5 years!) or the cents per kilometre method.

 The ATO defines work-related kilometres as kilometres travelled in your car while you are earning your income.
 To be eligible, you must be the owner of the car and your travel must be part of your working day – e.g driving between offices, special trips to the post office or bank (not including stop-offs on the way home) or moving from one job site to another.
 Remember, you cannot claim trips between work and home unless you’re carrying heavy equipment for work, or transporting heavy tools required to do your job.

+Don’t let car expenses be one of your forgotten tax deductions.
 Depending on your personal circumstances, either a logbook or the cents per kilometre may be a better method for you.
-If you’re unsure which to use, please contact us on [email protected] (or just add a “my messages” note in your etax.com.au tax return) and one of our accountants will help choose which method gets you the biggest tax deduction.
+If you’re unsure which to use, please contact us on [email protected] (or just add a “my messages” note on your etax.com.au tax return) and one of our accountants will help choose which method gets you the biggest tax deduction.

 4. Claim home office expenses

-Even better, if you work entirely from home (either self-employed or as a home-based employee) you can typically claim the ”occupancy cost” of your home office space as a tax deduction.
-These expenses can include software, equipment, furniture and a percentage of your rent/mortgage and electricity.
+Even better, if you work entirely from home (either self-employed or as a home-based employee) you can typically claim the ”actual cost” of your home office space as a tax deduction.
+These expenses can include software, equipment, furniture, internet expenses and electricity.

 5. Mobile Phone Tax Deduction